jgjin/not-quite-an-expert/content/posts/elm-first.md

 1. `init`: initializing our web application's model, or application state
 2. `view`: turning our model, or application state, into viewable HTML
 3. `update`: updating our model, or application state, based on new information
-4. `subscriptions`: subscribing to events (e.g. clock ticks every `s` seconds) to update our model, or application state
+4. `subscriptions`: subscribing to events (e.g. clock ticks every `m` milliseconds) to update our model, or application state
 ## Model
 All 4 of these functions relate to "model, or application state."
 The term "model" is more common in discussion about Elm.
 However, those coming from other languages, especially React, will be more familiar with the term "state."
 Conceptually, the model represents the information your application holds at some point in time.